Lighting, Motivation, and Fatigue

 Dr. Ruta Lasauskaite

-Former interns: Alessia Giezendanner, Esther Haselhoff, Alina Burkart, Sophie Schallberger
+Former interns: Alessia Giezendanner, Esther Hazelhoff, Alina Burkart, Sophie Schallberger, Amelie Herweg, Yvonne Hao, Majlinda Mailiqi, Fiona Tora, Ana Tavan, Jelena Bubulovic

 Dr. Michael Richter, Liverpool John Moores University, UK The Effort Lab